Bypass moves in convex hypersurface theory: Preliminaries

 \begin{proof}[Proof idea.]
 Given a contact handle decomposition, we may shuffle the order of attachment so that all handles of index at most $n$ are attached before handles of index at least $n+1$.
 The resulting contact handlebodies give a higher dimensional contact Heegaard splitting of $(M, \xi)$, which induces an open book decomposition.

 To show that bypass decompositions induce strongly Weinstein open book decompositions, we appeal to the relative case.
 By \cite[Lemma 8.3.1]{HH18} and \cite[Lemma 8.4.3]{honda2019convex}, attaching a bypass to a \textit{strongly Weinstein} partial open book yields a new strongly Weinstein partial open book.
-In a bypass decomposition, we view $H_0$ as a trivial partial open book with empty monodromy, which in particular is strongly Weinstein.
+In a bypass decomposition, we view $H_0$ as a trivial partial open book with empty monodromy --- that is, as a thickening $W\times [-1,1]$ of a page with no gluing occurring --- which in particular is strongly Weinstein.
 Each bypass attachment in $\Sigma \times [0,1]$ preserves the strongly Weinstein property, as does the final upside-down $H_1$ attachment. \end{proof}